 Bell’s palsy is often due to a viral infection.
 The most common viruses include the herpes virus (HSV-1) that causes the common cold sore.
 Other common viruses include the Epstein Barr virus (that causes mononucleosis) and the influenza virus.
 Often, the viral infection that causes Bell’s palsy is so mild that children do not even have symptoms of an infection and do not feel sick.
 Other times, the viral symptoms have already passed, and then the child develops the Bell’s palsy.
 Other more uncommon causes include ear infections, Lyme disease, and head or face trauma.

 There is no specific test to diagnose Bell’s palsy.
 Your child’s doctor will rely on the physical findings to see if they fit the picture of Bell’s palsy.
-If your child has weakness of other parts of the body as well, having difficulty seeing or swallowing, seek medical attention right away as other more serious problems may be the cause.
+If your child has the weakness of other parts of the body as well, having difficulty seeing or swallowing, seek medical attention right away as other more serious problems may be the cause.

 There is no specific cure for Bell’s palsy.
-Some children will be treated with an anti-viral medication, while others may be given a course of oral steroids in an attempt to calm the inflamed nerve.
+Some children will be treated with anti-viral medication, while others may be given a course of oral steroids in an attempt to calm the inflamed nerve.
 Some children may require an eye patch and lubricating eye drops if the eye is dry from not fully closing.
 Typically, Bell’s palsy goes away within 1-3 months, although a few people will continue to have some residual weakness.

 - Singhi P, Jain V